Secrets Of Cooking Prime Rib, Tenderloin, And Other Beef Roasts

 On a Weber Smokey Mountain or other bullet smokers, put the meat on the top grate and the drip pan on the bottom grate or use the built-in water pan as the drip pan.
 Just make sure it is scrubbed clean on the inside.

 It is important to understand that there is no easy rule for the timing of a roast, but there are some guidelines here.
-The most important determinants of cooking time are the cooking temp, and shortest distance to the center of the meat.
+The most important determinants of cooking time are the cooking temp, and the thickness of the meat.
 Not the weight.

 For example, take three roasts 4" thick, one of them 5" long, one 8" long, and one 10" long.
 Cook them side by side and they will finish at pretty much the same time because the distance of the center from the surface, i.e., the thickness, is 2" for all of them.
 But if you had a fourth roast only 3" long, it would cook faster because the distance to the center is now 1.5", not 2".